dayou5168/convert-pubk-to-auto/README.md

-# A command line tool for converting a public key to atonomys style adreess
+# A command line tool for converting a public key to an autonomys style address

 ## Compile